COVID-19 vaccines – suspected side effects reported in Ireland and the EU/EEA

 The safety of COVID-19 vaccines is continuously monitored by the European Medicines Agency’s (EMA) Pharmacovigilance Risk Assessment Committee (PRAC), in which the HPRA participates.
 From January 2021 to December 2022, the EMA published safety updates for COVID-19 vaccines, outlining the outcomes from assessments by the PRAC of emerging worldwide safety data.

 From December 2022, the EMA is no longer publishing monthly updates.
-However, the EMA will continue publishing high-level information on reports of suspected side effects.
-You can view the most up to date information and safety updates previously published on the EMA’s COVID-19 vaccines safety webpage.
+You can view the most up to date information for each vaccine and safety updates previously published on the EMA’s COVID-19 vaccine webpages using the links below.

 Understanding the data